Nanda-123/Js_BackendProject/Readme.md

 git add . : It adds the files to git Repo git commit - m "some comments" : we can assign the comments for our git puch so that we can track the changes why . git push : finally it puches all the changed file to Git

+*.prettierignore - it shows in what all the files we should not apply prettier